DEV3L/toy-bin/README.md

 ## Project Overview

-Artifact L!ft Off is a responsive site template designed to showcase projects and artifacts with ease.
-Whether you're launching a product, creating a personal portfolio, or showcasing a collection, Artifact L!ft Off empowers you to get started fast.
+ToЧ Bin is a web app that allows users to create a spinning wheel with custom prizes.
+It's designed to be flexible and easy to use, making it ideal for various applications, from educational reward systems to party games.

 ## Features

-- **Interactive Design**: Create visually engaging sites that highlight your content.
-- **Quick Setup**: Get started with minimal effort using pre-built templates.
-- **Customizable Layouts**: Tailor your site to your project’s needs.
+- **Customizable Prizes**: Easily add and modify prizes on the spinning wheel.
+- **Interactive Design**: Engaging and fun interface for users of all ages.
-- **Responsive Design**: Ensure your site looks great on any device.
+- **Responsive Layout**: Ensures the app looks great on any device.
-- **Hero Banner**: Feature a prominent hero banner to capture attention with stunning visuals.
-- **Carousel**: Showcase multiple images or content pieces in a dynamic carousel format.
-- **Contact Form Integration**: Easily connect with your audience using a Formspree-powered contact form.
+- **Simple Setup**: Quick and easy to get started with minimal configuration.

 ## Installation